phallguy/lash/README.md

     rake lash:js_gzip               # Compresses minified javascripts for nginx gzip_static support rake lash:js_min                # Minifies all javascripts

 ## CSS Sprites

+CSS sprites is are an effective optimization technique, but can be very time consuming to produce.
+Lash makes it easy.
+Just drop the desired images into a folder, run a rake task and you've got a highly optimized sprite image and accompanying CSS file.

+Lash looks for sprite images in `public/sprites`.
+Each sub folder will be bundled into a single image and css file.
+Given the following folder structure:

+* public/sprites/ui
+  * accept.png
+  * add.png

+Lash will generate a sprite image `public/images/ui-sprite.png` and corresponding css file `public/stylesheets/sass/_ui-sprite.scss`.

+#### To generate your apps sprites

+    rake lash:sprites

 ### _version.scss